apenwarr/redo/Documentation/cookbook/defaults/index.md

 redo-stamp does the opposite of redo-always: while redo-always makes things build *more* often, redo-stamp makes things build *less* often.
-Specifically, it lets a .do file provide a "stamp value" for its output; if that stamp value is the same as before, then its target should be considered unchanged after all.
+Specifically, it lets a .do file provide a "stamp value" for its output; if that stamp value is the same as before, then the target should be considered unchanged after all.

 The most common stamp value is just the content itself.
 Since in redo, we